Merit Honours Badge System

-If your child earns three different values certificates [fun, integrity, team, success and respect] they can use these to put towards earning a citizenship certificate. (these values certificates are normally handed out at whanau assemblies.
+If your child earns three values certificates [fun, integrity, team, success and respect] they can use these to put towards earning a citizenship certificate (these values certificates are normally handed out at whanau assemblies).

 A collection of 12 certificates in total.

 After a child has earned a Bronze Merit Badge they have the opportunity to earn a Silver Merit Badge and then go on to earn the ultimate Gold Merit Badge.
 For each successive badge they need to receive a further 12 certificates in the combination above.

 It is not expected that all children will receive a merit badge, but it is certainly within all children’s reach if they fully participate in school life and take the opportunities presented to them.

 The recording form needs to be filled in, and along with the twelve certificates needs to be presented to the classroom teacher first then to Mrs Masterson for consideration for the child to receive the merit badge.

 In rare cases (where a child’s behaviour or attitude has been an problem and a pattern has emerged) they may be asked to meet some negotiated criteria with one of the principals.